fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Bravery is being the only one who knows you're afraid.
+  Franklin P. Jones

 The first step toward success is taken when you refuse to be a captive of the environment in which you first find yourself.
 Mark Caine